scitix/sichek/docs/configuration.md

   - If running in a production environment, scan a predefined config directory for `_spec.yaml` files(e.g., `/var/sichek/config/xx-component/*_spec.yaml`).
   - If running in a development environment, scan a predefined config directory for `_spec.yaml` files(e.g., `path-to-sichek/component/xx=component/config/*_spec.yaml`).

-4. **OSS fallback for missing hardware specs**: If the local hardware (e.g., a specific HCA board ID) is not found in the current spec set, attempt to load it from an OSS (Object Storage Service) by fetching a YAML file for that specific ID.
+4. **Remote URL fallback for missing hardware specs**: If the local hardware (e.g., a specific HCA board ID) is not found in the current spec set, attempt to load it from a remote URL (specified by SICHEK_SPEC_URL environment variable) by fetching a YAML file for that specific ID.

 #### Local Filtering